Love French Food

 • In a large bowl, sift the flour and salt together.

-• If using fresh yeast, place the yeast in another small bowl, gradually add the water slowly , mixing it well to dissolve it.
+• If using fresh yeast, place the yeast in another small bowl and gradually add the water, mixing it well to dissolve it.
 (If using dried yeast, sprinkle it into the bowl with half of the flour and salt before adding the warm water.)

 • Beat in half the flour gradually to form a batter.

-• Cover with plastic film and leave at room temperature for about 3 hours or tripled in size.
-In the picture on the right below you can see it is bubbly and expanded.
+• Cover with plastic film and leave at room temperature for about 3 hours or until it has tripled in size.
+It will be bubbly and expanded.

 Stage 2